hampgoodwin/GoLuca/README.md

 - [x] Better error handling
     - [x] Better error logging
 - [x] Pagination
-- [ ] Add a queueing system?
-    - idk about this, we need transactions to be completely ACID.. maybe check queue if no affected accounts...?
 - [ ] Add some kind of concurrency for the luls and the learnings
 - [ ] Add a stress testing system
     - [ ] Magefile